test137E29B/RPF-Packager/README.md

 # RPF-Packager

-A utility for automatically creating RPF files.
+A utility for automatically creating RPF files for Map Mods.
+This will not work for vehicle mods (yet)

 ## Contents